ScobraCK/Artificial-Angel-Bot/README.md

 # Artificial-Angel-Bot

 Discord bot for Memento Mori.
-My aim is to make a bot that can easily display the game data from discord.
+My aim is to make a bot that can easily display the in-game data from discord.

 DM Scobra#7120 or ping me in the MementoMori Unofficial discord if you want to use the bot.